python/cpython/Doc/library/re.rst

 Finding all Adverbs
 ^^^^^^^^^^^^^^^^^^^

-:func:`findall` matches *all* occurences of a pattern, not just the first one as :func:`search` does.
+:func:`findall` matches *all* occurrences of a pattern, not just the first one as :func:`search` does.
 For example, if one was a writer and wanted to find all of the adverbs in some text, he or she might use :func:`findall` in the following manner::